lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 16, phase two

+This was actually much simpler than before.
+It was rather obvious that the initial point would change, however checking all configurations was not anticipated.
+I feared this would run vor at least a minute, as the input is not that small, but apparently, using arrays is relatively fast in Java.

 ## 2023, Day 16, phase one

 After having a long, LONG, thought about how to do this, I settled on recursion.